pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 ## Deciding to Polish or Pitch

-After experimenting with this practice for 2-3 weeks, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction:
+After experimenting with this practice for **2-3 weeks**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.

 ### Fast & Intangible

 **Standup Quality**.
 Daily standups shift from status updates ("I did this, I will do that") to blocker-focused discussions ("We are at our limit in QA, who can help clear this?").

-### Fast & Tangible
+### Fast & Measurable

 **Reduction in Active Tickets**.
 The total count of tickets in "In Progress," "Review," and "Testing" states decreases, matching the agreed-upon limits.

-### Slow & Tangible

-**Decreased Cycle Time**.
-The time it takes for a single work item to move from "Started" to "Done" drops significantly as work stops languishing in queues.

 ### Slow & Intangible

 **Improved Morale and Lower Stress**.
 Team members report feeling less overwhelmed and more satisfied by the frequency of actually completing tasks, rather than having many tasks permanently "in flight."
 Team members should also feel more supported by their peers, as they come in to swarm on blocked work more often.

+### Slow & Measurable

+**Decreased Cycle Time**.
+The time it takes for a single work item to move from "Started" to "Done" drops significantly as work stops languishing in queues.

 ## Supported Capabilities